diaskarshal/PERN-Online-Store/README.md

 # store
 This is a web application of an online store
+Took Mobilnik Astana as an example

 practicing PERN stack: